Impurities and other defects in correlated lattice electrons: Friedel oscillations and interference patterns: Models and formalism

 Unfortunately, deciphering the full R-DMFT equations is computationally exhaustive, especially for higher-dimensional systems with a large number of lattice sites.
 Hence, as a first approximation we omit the inclusion of inhomogeneous, site-dependent part of the self-energy in our present studies to obtain some initial insights on the behavior of the system with correlations.
-We call this approximation homogeneous self-energy approximation (HSEA) \cite{chatterjee2019real}.
-The homogeneous part of the self-energy is computed by solving the DMFT self-consistency equations for infinite homogeneous system at zero temperature by using the NRG method.
+We call this approximation homogeneous self-energy approximation \cite{chatterjee2019real}.
+The homogeneous part of the self-energy is computed by solving the DMFT self-consistency equations for infinite homogeneous system at zero temperature and half-filling (particle-hole symmetric case) by using NRG method \cite{bulla_zero_1999}.
+This essentially implies setting the parameter $V_{i\sigma}=0$ in Eq.~\ref{hubbard}.
 The open-source code ``NRG Ljubljana'' \cite{vzitkonrg, costi1990new} is used for this purpose.
-The computed self-energy (within the HSEA) is then transferred to the real space Dyson equation (\ref{greenfunction}) containing the impurity potential and used to obtain the one-particle Green's function.
+The computed self-energy (the HSEA) is then transferred to the real space Dyson equation (\ref{greenfunction}) containing the impurity potential $V_{i\sigma}\neq 0$ and used to obtain the one-particle Green's function.
 We note here that although the self-energies are computed for a homogeneous system, the Green's function is still obtained by inverting the Dyson equation containing the impurity potential in the real space and thus inhomogeneity of the system is taken into account. \\

-A detailed mathematical formalism of the R-DMFT and HSEA is presented in \cite{chatterjee2019real} wherein we also show that the results from the two methods agree well for a single impurity potential.
-It might be an interesting future project to compare the results from R-DMFT and HSEA for our extended models of the impurity potentials. \\
+A detailed discussion of the R-DMFT and HSEA is presented in \cite{chatterjee2019real} wherein we also show that the results obtained from these two methods qualitatively agree for a single impurity potential.
+It might be an interesting future project to compare the results obtained from the full R-DMFT and from the HSEA for our models of the multiple impurity potentials.
+However, we do not expect significant changes because even in the metallic regime the FO decay quickly is space with a power law.
+We also observe, that a possible change in the density of particles due to a change of the self-energy by inhomogeneous potential is a higher order effect beyond the linear response regime.